metadriverse/SimGen/README.md

 ```

 ### Run SimGen with Metadrive
-You cloud also use simgen with metadrive.
+You can use simgen with metadrive by running the following script.
+The script will generate synthetic driving videos with the help of metadrive simulator and save
+the video to the repository root directory for each episode.

 ```bash
 python metadrive_simgen.py
 ```